 For example, consider the below forwarding table

-To handle above situation, routers use Longest Prefix Matching rule.
-The rule is to find the entry in table which has the longest prefix matching with incoming packet’s destination IP, and forward the packet to corresponding next hope.
+To handle the above situation, routers use the Longest Prefix Matching rule.
+The rule is to find the entry in a table which has the longest prefix matching with the incoming packet’s destination IP and forward the packet to the corresponding next hope.

 Example 1: Routers forward a packet using forwarding table entries.
-The network address of incoming packet may match multiple entries.
-How routers resolve this?
+The network address of the incoming packet may match multiple entries.
+How do routers resolve this?

-(A) Forward it the router whose entry matches with the longest prefix of incoming packet
+(A) Forward it to the router whose entry matches with the longest prefix of the incoming packet